KasisEarth/MPIC-ETH/README.md

 1) Place input images into "input" folder (examples are included in "input" folder)

 	#### !
 Image names must be in the format "YYYYMMDDThhmmss" for time series creation !

+	- if the 2D displacements should be georectified, place three world coordinate matrices (X,Y,Z) as *.csv files into the "additional_data" folder
+	- if the results should be masked, place the mask as *.csv file into the "additional_data" folder

 2) Open main file "MPIC" and customize settings: